 Aids in bond portfolio diversification

-Aids in investing emerging markets
+Aids in investing in emerging markets

 Protects investors from currency risk

-Advantage of Liquidity in the Market
+Advantages of Liquidity in the Market

-Yankee bonds are actively traded by a large number of investors in U.S. foreign debt market.
-This provides liquidity in both primary & secondary market thereby creating a major advantage for the investors.
+Yankee bonds are actively traded by a large number of investors in the U.S. foreign debt market.
+This provides liquidity in both primary & secondary markets, thereby creating a major advantage for the investors.
 A liquid market facilitates the investor to easily buy or sell the bond at a fair price at any time.
 Entry & exit becomes an easy & transparent process.

 Benefits of Yankee Bonds – TO THE ISSUER